What is a kidney stone?

 - Tunnel surgery (percutaneous nephrolithotomy).
 A small cut is made in your back and a narrow tunnel is made through the skin to the stone inside the kidney.
 The surgeon can remove the stone through this tunnel.

 - Potassium citrate.
-Your healthcare provider may prescribe potassium citrate tablets to treat stones made of calcium and urate.
+Your healthcare provider may prescribe potassium citrate tablets to treat stones made of calcium and uric acid that aren't causing a blockage.
 You take the tablets with plenty of fluids.
 The citrate may help dissolve and drain the stone with the additional fluid.

 Can kidney stones be prevented?